CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-2/Self-Paced Materials/1_Leading Organizational Change.md

  A. Reach out and bring people together to talk it through

- B. Roll up your sleeves and start solving the practical issues <br>
+ B. Roll up your sleeves and start solving the practical issues <br><br>

  C. Step back and assess the overall system or strategy